 Think Bravo!
-Vail, only replace the resident national and international orchestras with dance companies (including the American Ballet Theatre, Boston Ballet, New York City Ballet, and the Royal Ballet), and grand performances staged at the Gerald R. Ford Amphitheater.
+Vail, only replace the resident national and international orchestras with dance companies (including the American Ballet Theatre, Ballet X, Malpaso Dance Company, and the Martha Graham Dance Company), and grand performances staged at the Gerald R. Ford Amphitheater.
 And like its classical music counterpart, Vail Dance embellishes its main event by staging a host of ancillary performances and workshops at local parks and village squares up and down the valley.
 It’s not just about being en pointe, either.
-Although Misty Copeland no doubt will pack the house when the American Ballet Company stages its festival debut on July 29 (at 7:30 p.m., with the Vail premiere of Alexei Ratmansky’s Serenade, after Plato: Symposium), BalletX promises to burn it down two weeks later, when the festival concludes with a world premiere performance by Memphis jooker Lil Buck (Aug 11, 7:30 p.m., $23–$113).
+Although Misty Copeland no doubt will pack the house when the American Ballet Company stages its festival debut on July 27 at 7:30 p.m., BalletX promises to burn it down one week later.
+The festival concludes with a performance by Ballet Hispanico (Aug 10, 7:30 p.m., $27–$105) and a celebration you won't want to miss.
 As one New York Times dance critic put it: “At the Vail festival, it isn’t the high altitude that’s dizzying.
 It’s the high level of dance.”

 "You could have danced a certain piece your whole life, but then you do it on that [Amphitheater] stage and it just feels and looks different—the sun is setting behind you and the air is crisp, and the audience is energized.
 It’s a wonderful atmosphere that the dancers really pick up on.” – Vail Dance Festival Artistic Director Damian Woetzel